-To set up Defender for Cloud Apps with Azure AD/Entra ID, we’ll create an Entra Conditional Access policy that re-directs app sessions to Microsoft Defender for Cloud Apps.
+To set up Defender for Cloud Apps connection with Entra ID, we’ll create an Entra Conditional Access policy that re-directs app sessions to Microsoft Defender for Cloud Apps.
 Let’s walk through the process of creating this policy.

-Example: Now, let’s go through the steps for creating a Conditional access policy that prevents downloads from Office 365 applications on non-compliant devices.
+As an Example: We will create a Conditional Access policy that will block downloads from Office 365 applications on non-compliant devices.
 This policy will utilize the Defender for Cloud Apps Conditional Access App Control feature to block downloads on such devices.

-Once you establish this conditional access policy, all Microsoft 365 traffic will be routed through the Defender for Cloud Apps Proxy for application monitoring.
-If someone attempts to download any document or data from a non-compliant device, the action will be blocked.
-Let’s check the steps:
+Once you create this conditional access policy, all Microsoft 365 traffic will be routed through the Defender for Cloud Apps reverse proxy for application monitoring and block downloads.

 - Search for Entra ID Conditional Access to Access CA Policies page.